mbaumer/us_hep_funding/docs/_states/IL.md

 Bobby L. Rush is the #2 Democrat on the House Committee on Energy and Commerce

 ## HEP Grants
-In the past 8 years, this district has received:<b> $12,055,904 </b>in SC HEP grants.
+In the past 9 years, this district has received:<b> $14,575,867 </b>in SC HEP grants.
 ```
 Institution                         Amount ($)    Start  End      Principal Investigator    Project Title
 --------------------------------  ------------  -------  -------  ------------------------  ------------------------------------------------------------------------------------------------------------
+University of Chicago                  100,000     2019  2020     Frisch, Henry             Precision Time-of-Flight at the Fermilab Testbeam Facility
+Illinois Institute of Technology             0     2019  2020     Snopok, Pavel             Participation in Intensity Frontier Neutrino Physics
+University of Chicago                  303,518     2019  2020     Grandi, Luca              Development of Nanocomposite Coatings for Future Large-Scale Time Projection Chambers
+Illinois Institute of Technology       321,445     2019  2020     Torun, Yagmur             Chicagoland Accelerator Science Traineeship
 Illinois Institute of Technology       325,000     2018  Ongoing  Kaplan, Daniel            Participation in Intensity Frontier Neutrino Physics
 University of Chicago                   40,000     2017  2018     Wah, Yau                  Experimental Study of the Rare Neutral-Kaon Decays at J-PARC
-Illinois Institute of Technology       300,000     2016  Ongoing  Spentzouris, Linda        Multidisciplinary development of accelerating structures and photocathodes
 University of Chicago                   44,000     2016  2017     Kim, Young-Kee            Support for the 38th International Conference on High Energy Physics
+Illinois Institute of Technology       540,000     2016  2020     Spentzouris, Linda        Multidisciplinary development of accelerating structures and photocathodes
 University of Chicago                  150,000     2015  2016     Wang, Lian-Tao            Exploring New Physics Beyond The Standard Model
+Illinois Institute of Technology     2,411,000     2014  2020     White, Christopher        High Energy Physics at Illinois Tech
 Illinois Institute of Technology        98,000     2014  2016     Spentzouris, Linda        Graduate Student Program in Materials and Engineering Research and Development for Future Accelerators
-Illinois Institute of Technology     1,951,000     2014  Ongoing  White, Christopher        High Energy Physics at Illinois Tech
-University of Chicago                3,013,904     2014  2018     Martinec, Emil            Theoretical High Energy Physics Research at the University of Chicago
+University of Chicago                3,787,904     2014  2020     Martinec, Emil            Theoretical High Energy Physics Research at the University of Chicago - 2019-2022
-University of Chicago                1,096,000     2014  2018     Wah, Yau                  Rare Kaon Decays at the Japan Physics and Accelerator Research Complex (JPARC)
+University of Chicago                1,417,000     2014  2020     Wah, Yau                  Rare Kaon Decays at the Japan Physics and Accelerator Research Complex (JPARC)
 Illinois Institute of Technology       450,000     2014  2018     Snopok, Pavel             Advanced Simulation Tools for Muon-Based Accelerators
-University of Chicago                1,072,000     2014  2018     Frisch, Henry             The Further Development, Testing, and First Applications of Large-Area Psec Photo-Detectors
+University of Chicago                1,072,000     2014  2020     Frisch, Henry             The Further Development, Testing, and First Applications of Large-Area Psec Photo-Detectors
 Illinois Institute of Technology       -34,000     2013  2014     White                     Participation in High Energy Physics
 University of Chicago                  760,000     2013  2014     Martinec                  Theoretical High Energy Physics Research at the University of Chicago
 University of Chicago                  245,000     2013  2014     Wah                       Rare Kaon Decays at J-PARC
-Illinois Institute of Technology       591,000     2012  2014     White                     Experimental and Theoretical Particle Physics at Illinois Institute of Technology
 University of Chicago                  307,000     2012  2014     Frisch                    The Development and First Applications of Large-Area 3D Resolving Photodetectors
 Illinois Institute of Technology       300,000     2012  2014     Snopok                    Advanced Simulation Tools for Muon-Based Accelerators
+Illinois Institute of Technology       591,000     2012  2014     White                     Experimental and Theoretical Particle Physics at Illinois Institute of Technology
 Illinois Institute of Technology       191,000     2012  2014     Spentzouris               Graduate Student Program in Materials and Engineering Research and Development for Future Accelerators
 University of Chicago                  821,000     2012  2013     Martinec                  Participation in High Energy Physics
 University of Chicago                  335,000     2012  2014     Wah                       Rare Kaon Decays, KEK Experiment E391 and E14 at the Japan Physics and Accelerator Research Complex (J-PARC)
 ```
 ## SC Contracts
 ```
-This district received no SC contracts from 2012-2019
+This district received no SC contracts from 2012-2020
 ```
 ## NSF MPS Grants
-In the past 8 years, this district has received:<b> $152,347,421 </b>in NSF MPS grants.
+In the past 9 years, this district has received:<b> $175,015,550 </b>in NSF MPS grants.
 ```
   Year  Institution                                  Amount ($)
 ------  -----------------------------------------  ------------
+  2020  University Of Chicago                         1,065,525
-  2019  University Of Chicago                           292,265
+  2019  University Of Chicago                        19,898,471
+  2019  Toyota Technological Institute At Chicago        94,344
+  2019  Redacted Due To Pii                             700,000
+  2019  Illinois Institute Of Technology              1,202,054
   2018  University Of Chicago                        23,194,177
   2018  Illinois Institute Of Technology              1,232,705
   2017  University Of Chicago                        24,257,467
   2017  Pii Redacted                                    550,000
   2017  Illinois Institute Of Technology              1,328,016
+  2016  Illinois Institute Of Technology                561,651
   2016  University Of Chicago                        19,368,179
-  2016  Illinois Institute Of Technology                561,651
   2016  Chicago State University                        268,108
   2015  University Of Chicago                        18,123,988
   2015  Toyota Technological Institute At Chicago       109,920